-But in the two-plus weeks since being homebound in our new Covid Life, I’ve been experiencing some next-level mom-guilt.
+But in the weeks since being homebound in our new Covid Life, I’ve been experiencing some next-level mom-guilt.
 It started the moment schools (and everything) shut down, which is when every person/ publication/ company/ organization in my life sprung into action and started sharing all kinds of useful resources and tools for kids.
-My kids’ teachers — whom I adore and appreciate deeply, for the record — are each sharing their lessons on Zoom as well as all manner of supplementary online programs that the kids can sign up for (different passwords for each one, kill me) and which all seem to have one-word names like freckle and epic and prodigy – for learning and exploring various subjects independently.
+My kids’ teachers — whom I adore and appreciate deeply — are each sharing their lessons on Zoom as well as all manner of supplementary online programs that the kids can sign up for (different passwords for each one, kill me) and which all seem to have one-word names like freckle and epic and prodigy – for learning and exploring various subjects independently.
 OK!
 This is good!
 Hebrew school is sharing other online materials and has asked us to schedule regular one-on-one virtual tutoring so the kids can keep up the language study.
 This makes sense!
-My various mom communities are using What’s App and Facebook and email threads to share craft ideas (with links to stores that will deliver the needed supplies!), kid-friendly recipes, and spreadsheets listing all the educational companies now providing free subscriptions and product.
+My various mom communities are using What’s App and Facebook and email threads to share craft ideas, kid-friendly recipes, and spreadsheets listing all the educational companies now providing free subscriptions and product.
 Great!
 I’ve been alerted by several zillion people about author/ illustrator Mo Willems’ streaming lunchtime drawing lessons, kid yoga classes taught by superheroes on Insta, YouTube read-alouds, virtual dance classes, opportunities for my kids to write letters to folks living in senior care facilities, and a friend’s weekly cake-baking tutorial on Google Hangouts.

-And all of this sounds — and is — legitimately amazing.
+And all of this sounds amazing.
 All of it would be value-added.
 All of it would be adored by my kids.
-ADORED.
-And I am doing basically zero.
+And I am doing zero.

-It’s not that I’m not grateful to be on the receiving end of all these recommendations, because I really am!
+It’s not that I’m not grateful to be on the receiving end of all these recommendations.
 Being looped in makes me feel part of a village, and without this, I’d be untethered.
 And yet.
 I just cannot take it in.
 I cannot execute.
 I’m overwhelmed by the sheer volume of it all and don’t have the bandwidth to absorb or implement any of it, really.
 For one thing, I’m working from home — which, as it turns out, is not the same as working from the office because at the office I don’t stop in the middle of a task to fold laundry or disinfect doorknobs or check how many rolls of toilet paper we have left in the closet.
-Plus I’m busy reading news — even on days when I say I’m not going to read the news, which these days is most days.
-I’m also spending a good deal of time thinking about what we’re going to have for dinner, since dinner is the epicenter of my family’s life right now so I really want to make it count, whatever that means (no assembling!).
+Plus I’m busy reading news, even on days when I say I’m not going to read the news, which these days is most days.
+I’m also spending a good deal of time thinking about what we’re going to have for dinner, since dinner is the epicenter of my family’s life right now and I really want to make it count, whatever that means.